Many moms want to know how to make more breast milk, it is a common worry for new breastfeeding mommies.

 - Offer the second breast when baby slows down or stops.
 In this way baby should empty at least one breast meaning he will get the fatty hindmilk that he needs;

-- Baby should end the feeding.
+- Your baby should end the feeding.
 He may do this by falling asleep and detaching from the breast after about 10 to 30 minutes of active sucking and swallowing;

 - Wear baby skin to skin in a sling.
 This is convenient for frequent feeding and you will also be aware of his little movements and quickly be able to get him to nurse as he makes those little feeding signs.
 This is also great for milk making hormones;